Neutis/neutis-docs/docs/connectivity/ethernet.md

 !!! warning
     Connect to Neutis via USB-console or USB-ethernet, WiFi is managed by NetworkManager

-You need to set IP address using `ifconfig` utility:
+You need to set an IP address using `ifconfig` utility:

 ```
 root@neutis-n5:~# ifconfig eth0 192.168.10.1